 Guy Huntrods CBE

 Sadly our President, Guy Huntrods, died on 17th September 2017 after a short illness.
-He was greatly loved by everyone in the Choral Society and he will be greatly missed not least for his infectious enthusiasm and abundant good humour.
+He was greatly loved by everyone in the Choir and he will be much missed not least for his infectious enthusiasm and abundant good humour.
 His funeral was held on Friday October 20th in St John’s Church, Tunbridge Wells.

 Meanwhile, on his 18th birthday – having served in The Home Guard – he volunteered as an Ordinary Seaman in the wartime Royal Navy where he attained the rank of Lieutenant, and was at sea in all the main theatres of war including Normandy on D-Day.

 After demobilisation in late 1946 he joined the Bank of England – again in a very junior capacity rising to become an Advisor – before moving into the private banking sector in 1973 and finally back to Lloyds Bank.

 During his time as a Bank of England Official Guy filled many senior roles overseas including that of UK Alternate Executive Director of the International Monetary Fund in Washington DC from 1967 to 1970, a rôle right at the sharp end of the 1967 devaluation of the Pound Sterling.
 Prior to that he had spent a year in Rio de Janeiro as an Advisor to the Government of Brazil, which later appointed him a Commander of the Order of the Southern Cross.
 In 1985, in the Civil Division of the Queen’s Birthday honours, Guy was listed as being awarded the CBE for his services to international banking.

 After his retirement in 1985 Guy pursued many new interests amongst which two predominate.